downsmash/downsmash/README.md

 Part of the [Downsmash](downsma.sh) project.

-Watch a video of a Melee set and output the (approximate) start and end times of contiguous Melee.
+Watches a video of a Melee set and determines the (approximate) start and end times of contiguous Melee.

-## Synopsis
+## Usage
 Segment an individual VOD:
 ```
 $ python segment.py [vod.mp4] -o [output.json]  # write to output.json